onico100/recpies-proj/README.md

 # Recipes App

-This is a Next.js application for managing recipes, where users can add, view, delete, and categorize recipes.
-It allows users to search for recipes by name and filter them by category.also they can mark their favorites recipes.
+This is a Next.js application for managing recipes, where users can add, view, delete, categorize, and mark recipes as favorites.
+Users can also search for recipes by name and filter them by category.

 ## Installation